Moegamat-Tauriq-Osman/DigitalPortfolio/README.md

 ## Professional Networking
 ### Evidence
-I completed the Professional Networking training activity as part of the Work Readiness module which focused on building meaningful connections in professional environments.
+I completed the Professional Networking module as part of the Work Readiness training which focused on building meaningful connections in professional environments.
 What i covered in the module were the steps in creating a professional network and avoiding common networking mistakes by applying best practices and professional etiquette.

 I enhanced my Linkdln profile and my personal digital portfolio website by following best practices and following the steps in creating a professional network.